Create Registry Keys Using Intune Win32 App

 reg import .\AtestkeyCloudInfra.reg

-• You can create an empty folder anywhere on your device and place the registry export file (.reg file) and the PowerShell script file into that folder.
+• Create an empty folder anywhere on your device and place the registry export file (.reg file) and powerShell script file into this folder.

 Copy all the files in one folder